Did you recently buy a Moroccan Tagine pot but are unsure how to use it? Well, it’s super easy to use, just like cooking in one of your Dutch ovens.

-As a Moroccan, I naturally learned how to use a tagine from my mom.
-But trust me, it’s not rocket science!
-Just follow these simple steps, and you’ll be cooking delicious meals in no time.
+As a Moroccan, I naturally learned how to use a Tagine from my mom.
+But it’s not rocket science.

 In Moroccan households, tagine pots are used daily to slow-cook some of the most delicious and healthy meals you’ll ever try.

-Well, tagine pots are made of pure clay, which is one of the healthiest materials for cookware today.
+Tagine pots are made of pure clay, which is one of the healthiest materials for cookware today.
+I make sure to use my Tagine at least once or twice a week.

 Also, clay pots require slow to medium heat, and the steam that builds up inside helps lock in flavors, keeping the food moist, tender, and full of zest.